ae-35-me/StalkMe-Chrome-Extension/README.md

 # StalkMe Chrome Extension 🕵️‍♂️

-**StalkMe** is a demonstration Chrome Extension designed to highlight privacy risks associated with browser extensions that request excessive permissions.
+**StalkMe** is a demonstration Chrome Extension designed to highlight privacy risks associated with browser extensions that request excessive permissions as requested by some products/services.

 ## Features

 *   **🍪 Cookie Tracker**: Displays all cookies across all sites and highlights potential **Session Tokens** in red (based on name patterns and security flags).
 *   **🔍 Sensitive Data Scanner**: Scans all open tabs for numbers matching the pattern `xxx-xxx-xxx` or `xxx-xxx-xxxx` (like phone numbers, TFNs, etc.) and displays which tab they were found on.
-*   **⚠️ Form Input Monitor**: Demonstrates how extensions can intercept data typed into forms, including passwords.
-Captures and displays form inputs to show the real risk of credential theft.
+*   **⚠️ Form Input Monitor**: Demonstrates how extensions can intercept data typed into forms, **including passwords in plaintext**.
+Captures and displays all form inputs to show the real risk of credential theft.
+*   **💉 Content Injection Demo**: Shows how extensions can modify web pages by injecting text into form fields.
+Demonstrates the ability to manipulate page content without user consent.
+*   **🌐 Network Traffic Monitor**: Intercepts ALL HTTP requests/responses and extracts sensitive headers including Authorization tokens, API keys, Cookie headers, and Set-Cookie responses.
 *   **🔒 Privacy First**: All analysis happens locally in your browser (no external servers).

 ## Installation